ocelotmaterials/ocelot/README.md

 ![Image](./logo_250x.png)

 ## Ocelot
-Ocelot is an open-source framework for quantum simulation of solids in quantum computer.
+Ocelot is an open-source framework for quantum simulation of materials in quantum computers.

 ## Installation

     pip install ocelot-quantum

 ## Getting started